dtv42/HomeControl/README.md

 # HomeControl
-Libraries.
-Console, and Web application using REST APIs and Modbus based on ASP.NET
+Libraries, Console, and Web application using REST APIs and Modbus based on ASP.NET